 Social Security has a listing of impairments that sets out the criteria for certain conditions to be automatically approved for disability.
-For spinal cord injuries, there are three ways to meet the listing, laid out from more severe to less severe:
+There is a listing for spinal cord disorders, listing 11.08, that was changed significantly in 2017.
+Now there are three ways to meet the listing, laid out from more severe to less severe:

 Whatever the type of functional loss or problems caused by a spinal cord disorder, it must be present at least three months for Social Security to assume it will last the required twelve months for an impairment to found disabling.
 Make sure that any difficulties you have are clearly documented in your medical records, which should also include neurological examination results and any imaging studies (MRI, CT) that you have had done.